bm16ton/usb-2-spi-stm32h7/README.md

 Edit usb-spi-git/usb-spi/module/mod2/spi_tiny_usb.c

+UPDATE: Added i2c fast mode plus (1mb) support, and abilityt to switch i2c speed via sysfs attribute called "i2cspeed" simply echo 100, 400, or 1000 to it.
+This does internally disable the i2c bus during the switch on the stm device but not in driver, so depending, any currently connected/loaded i2c devices/drivers might freak.
+I would unload any drivers first.

 edit the struct "static struct spi_board_info usb_spi_bus_info[]" at time of writing is line 691.
 Set the spi device settings modalias, cs number, spi flags etc. Add any additional IO to static struct dev_io_desc_data usb_spi_bus_dev_io[] at time of writing line 677.
 Then any additional platform data add to/create a property_entry example line 668.